SecUpwN/Spotify-AdKiller/README.md

 for i in $(LC_ALL=C pactl list | grep -E '(^Sink Input)|(media.name = \"Spotify\"$)' | cut -d \# -f2 | grep -v Spotify); do pactl set-sink-input-mute "$i" no; done
 ```

+### Similar projects

+- [blockify](https://github.com/mikar/blockify) - automatic/blacklist-based ad-blocker written in python
+- [indicator-muteads](https://launchpad.net/indicator-muteads) - blacklist-based ad-blocker written in C
+- [spotify_ad_blocker_linux.rb](https://github.com/superr4y/hacks/blob/master/spotify/spotify_ad_blocker_linux.rb) - automatic ad-blocker written in Ruby

-### License of the Project
+### License

-Many people have contributed to make our script become what it is today (huge shout-out to the initial creator pcworld).
+Many people have contributed to make our script become what it is today (huge shout-out to the initial creator [pcworld](https://github.com/pcworld)).
 If you are like us and think that it is very sad when projects die, please accept that all code here is fully licensed under GPL v3+.
 Feel free to read our complete [License](https://github.com/SecUpwN/Spotify-AdKiller/blob/master/LICENSE). **This product is not endorsed, certified or otherwise approved in any way by Spotify.
 Spotify is the registered trade mark of the Spotify Group.**